AmaanSyed110/MultiPDF-RAG/README.md

 # MultiPDF-RAG

 ## Overview
-The **MultiPDF-RAG** project is a Python-based application designed to facilitate interactive querying across multiple PDF documents.
-By leveraging advanced language models, it enables users to input natural language questions and receive accurate, contextually relevant answers derived from the content of the loaded PDFs.
-This functionality is particularly beneficial for researchers, students, and professionals who need to efficiently extract and synthesize information from extensive document collections.
+The **MultiPDF-RAG** is a Python application designed to perform interactive querying on multiple PDFs.
+It employs advanced language models to allow for the input of natural language questions and obtains contextually appropriate answers based on the content in the loaded PDFs.
+It is very helpful for researchers, students, and professionals who are looking to obtain information from huge document collections by extracting and synthesizing it as efficiently as possible.

 ## How it works
 ![MultiPDF RAG](https://github.com/user-attachments/assets/6b013dbf-a138-4ae4-b809-0923331768bc)